alyf-de/landa/docs/permissions.md

 To prevent this, we added a table named **Tag Organization** to the **Tag** doctype.
 When a new tag is created, the creator's organization is added to this table.
 We also added a custom permission query which checks if the user's organization is in this table.
 This way users can only see tags created by people in the same organization.

 See https://github.com/alyf-de/landa/pull/254 for details.

+### Monitoring

+Usually, most users should be restricted to seeing data of their own organization only.
+However, some users are allowed to see data of other organizations.

+For monitoring users with high permissions, we created a report named **LANDA Power Users**.
+It shows all users with high permissions, and which organizations they are allowed to see.
+Excluded are the default users **Administrator** and **Guest**.
+Also, users who are members of a regional organization (e.g. AVL-000) and have permissions for that regional organization (e.g. AVL) are excluded.